-Question 3: Safety resources/services are available at a sufficient level and to the degree necessary in order to gauge the way in which impending danger is manifested in the home.
+\\ Question 3: Salety resources services are available at a sufficient level and to the degree necessary in order to gauge the way in which impending danger is manifested in the home.

 YES: The mother and father share custody of their child and will demonstrate a willingness to work together.
-The father is willing and available on the days/nights the mother works to pick up his child from the school bus and have his child stay with him overnight and is willing to bring him to school the following day.
+The father is willing and awaitable on the dayshights the mother works to pick up his child from the school bus and have his child stay with him overnight and is willing to before his no exhool the following day.